-Wave offerings formed an essential part of peace offerings, too.
+For the second example, wave offerings formed an essential part of peace offering.
 Peace offerings could be offered as thanks for a blessing, for completion of a vow, or simply as a freewill offering (Lev.
 7:12, 16).
-For any peace offering, here were God's instructions:
+For any peace offering, God instructed: